mxrkai/minichat-minimalist/README.md

 * Customizable API base URL and API keys
 * Easy to integrate with various chat APIs
 * Simple and easy-to-use interface
+* Has option to customize and save System Prompt

 Usage
 -----